 This is the traditional hole-to-hole method of caning the seats and backs of chairs.
 Pricing is determined by counting each hole in the frame of the chair.
 As a general rule, hand-caned chairs cannot be converted to use pressed cane or visa versa.

-Most often found on pricier modern Scandinavian furniture, this method of weaving uses a 3 ply rope-like material and L-shaped nails.
+Most often found on modern Scandinavian furniture, this method of weaving uses a 3 ply rope-like material and L-shaped nails.

 The vast majority of chairs will fall under the categories above.
 However, I have experience with other, less common techniques, materials, and patterns as well.
-I've completed various binding cane weaves (Herringbone, Checkerboard) as well as the "daisy-and-button," "Daisy," and "Spider Weave" caning patterns.
+I've completed various binding cane weaves (Herringbone, Checkerboard) as well as the "Daisy-and-Button," "Daisy," and "Spider Weave" caning patterns.
 Let's discuss what you have!

 No two chairs I have ever worked on have been the same.
 On occasion, I have encountered situations where more time and repairs than normal are required (such as hidden damage or shortcuts taken by previous weavers).
 For this reason, I have found it best to quote projects after I have seen them.
-To help you get a general sense, though, most standard hand and track-caned chairs cost somewhere in the neighborhood of $100.